andyzhangx/demo/windows/gitrepo/README.md

 #### watch the status of pod until its Status changed from `Pending` to `Running`
 watch kubectl describe po aspnet-gitrepo

-## 2. enter the pod container to do validation
-kubectl exec -it aspnet-gitrepo -- cmd

 ```
 Events:
   FirstSeen     LastSeen        Count   From                    SubObjectPath   Type            Reason                  Message